 You can purchase a map of Plitvice Lakes and all the walking routes at the park information offices at Entrance 1, Entrance 2, the Flora auxiliary entrance, train station 3 and at souvenir shops.
 The following map shows Entrance 1 and Entrance 2 and the distance from the hotel I recommend.

 Where to Stay

 I stayed at Hotel Degenija, a 4 star hotel located in Seliste Dreznicko, less than 10 minutes from Entrance No 1.
 I did a lot of research before I booked and it’s one of the nicest hotels in the area and the location is ideal.
 Our room was large and clean and we had a nice meal of local trout at their restaurant.
 If it’s within your budget, I’d recommend staying there.
 This hotel sells out early so you might need to book well in advance, especially at busier times.

-If you are day tripping from Zagreb I recommend staying by Zagreb Cathedral at Art Hotel Like or if you prefer to stay in an apartment, as is common in Croatia, you can get €30 off your first stay with Airbnb using my link.
+If you are taking a day trip from Zagreb I recommend staying near Zagreb Cathedral at Art Hotel Like or if you prefer to stay in an apartment, as is common in Croatia, you can get €30 off your first stay with Airbnb using my link.